-As an Association, we have identified the following three focus areas that will help us reach our goal to ensure all youth and families in our region have the resources needed to succeed.
+Within our campaign themed “Opportunity For All,” we have identified three focus areas to help us reach our goal to ensure all youth and families in our region have the resources needed to succeed.

 We believe every child deserves access to high quality, enriching life experiences.
 The Y provides opportunities for all youth to connect, belong and achieve.